 In 1971, the Delaware Coastal Zone Act allowed heavy industry or bulk product transfer facilities on these 14 sites to continue while prohibiting new heavy industry uses in the Coastal Zone.
 Today, some of these sites are dormant or underutilized, and the prior use has been abandoned.

-On August 2, 2017, Governor John Carney signed the Coastal Zone Conversion Permit Act, amending the Delaware Coastal Zone Act.
-The new Act authorizes DNREC to issue permits for construction and operation of new heavy industry uses within the 14 existing sites of heavy industry use within the state’s Coastal Zone.
-It also authorizes DNREC to issue permits for the bulk transfer of products under certain circumstances.
+In order to encourage economic development on these already developed sites, the Coastal Zone Conversion Permit Act amended the Delaware Coastal Zone Act and authorized DNREC to issue permits for the construction and operation of new heavy industry uses within the 14 existing sites of heavy industry use within the state’s Coastal Zone.
+It also authorized DNREC to issue permits for the bulk transfer of products under certain circumstances.

-The Coastal Zone Conversion Permit Act requires DNREC to develop and promulgate regulations for the issuance of conversion permits by October 1, 2019.
-These regulations must be approved by the Coastal Zone Industrial Control Board, after a public hearing.
+The Coastal Zone Conversion Permit Act required DNREC to develop regulations for the issuance of conversion permits.
+The

-The Act also directs DNREC to provide a baseline report summarizing the contamination and remediation status of the 14 heavy industry use sites and to update this report every two years.
+The Act also directed DNREC to provide a baseline report summarizing the contamination and remediation status of the 14 heavy industry use sites and to update this report every two years.